-(2) The initial exchange rate is 8.5051 shares per \$1,000 principal amount of the notes (or an initial exchange price of approximately \$117.58 per share of our common stock).
+The initial exchange rate is 8.5051 shares per \$1,000 principal amount of the notes (or an initial exchange price of approximately \$117.58 per share of Boston Properties, Inc.'s common stock).
 In addition, we entered into capped call transactions with affiliates of certain of the initial purchasers, which are intended to reduce the potential dilution upon future exchange of the notes.
-The capped call transactions were intended to increase the effective exchange price to us of the notes from \$117.58 to approximately \$137.17 per share (subject to adjustment), representing an overall effective premium of approximately 40% over the closing price on August 13, 2008 of \$97.98 per share of our common stock.
+The capped call transactions were intended to increase the effective exchange price to us of the notes from \$117.58 to approximately \$137.17 per share (subject to adjustment) representing an overall effective premium of approximately 40% over the closing price on August 13, 2008 of \$97.98 per share of Boston Properties, Inc.'s common stock.
 The net cost of the capped call transactions was approximately \$44.4 million.
-In connection with the special dividend declared on November 27, 2013, the exchange rate of 8.5051 was adjusted to 8.6974 shares per \$1,000 principal amount of notes effective as of December 31, 2013, resulting in an exchange price of approximately \$114.98 per share of our common stock.
+In connection with the special distribution declared on November 27, 2013, the exchange rate of 8.5051 was adjusted to 8.6974 shares per \$1,000 principal amount of notes effective as of December 31, 2013, resulting in an exchange price of approximately \$114.98 per share of Boston Properties, Inc.'s common stock.
 As of December 31, 2013, the effective exchange price was \$130.21 per share.
-Our Operating Partnership repaid the notes on February 18, 2014 (Refer to Note 20 of the Consolidated Financial Statements).
+We repaid the notes on February 18, 2014 (Refer to Note 20 of the Consolidated Financial Statements).